oxford & international

 How can I become a member?

-The trial period is underway and will end on Monday May 19.
-However, we will be reviewing membership towards the end of each month during the MVP and may consider accepting members on an as-needed basis.
-If you are interested in joining the Biosecurity Forecasting Group during this trial period we encourage you to apply.
-You will only hear from us if you are accepted during this trial period, but we will contact all applicants after the trial period about opportunities to get involved in the future.In general, you are likely to be a good fit for the forecasting group if you meet the following criteria:Criteria (you meet at least one of the following):
+If you are interested in joining the Biosecurity Forecasting Group we encourage you to apply.
+We are currently not processing new applications until August 2025.
+We will contact all applicants after the trial period about opportunities to get involved in the future.In general, you are likely to be a good fit for the forecasting group if you meet the following criteria:Criteria (you meet at least one of the following):

 • Forecaster with ~2 or more years of experience and a top track record